 In this article, I show you how to fill wood voids with epoxy resin.
-Also, learn the best epoxy for filling wood voids, knots, and cracks.
+Also, learn the best epoxy for filling voids in wood such as checks, knots, and cracks.

 This 2 step technique I use in this DIY article correctly repairs and stabilizes wood voids.

 So, let’s dive in with a list of tools and materials.

 Burn In Stick

 There are several things which are difficult to fully explain with words and images, so be sure to check out the video tutorial below!

 This tutorial is part of my DIY walnut epoxy dining table build series.

 I incorporate unique and reclaimed wood in most of my woodworking projects.

 Furthermore, many of these live edge wood slabs have structural issues that need to be addressed before I can use them for furniture.